parth-20-07/Swarm-Intelligence/HW 3/README.md

 python3
 ```

-This initiates a python instance in your terminal
+This initiates a Python instance in your terminal

 ```python
 >>> import model